Psychiatry #4 (Fiction)

 Nothing.

-She finally plasters a smile on her face – her version of a satisfactory response amongst the ordeal she caused.
+She finally plasters on a smile – her version of satisfaction for the chaos she's caused.

 They attack her breasts, convinced that there is no other location she could have hidden the razor blade.